General Rules

 10.3.
 Should a player refuse to accept the referee’s decision the player should instruct their captain of the disagreement and the referee should abandon the game (not the match).

 10.4.
-The Committee wish to make clear any dispute should, if at all possible, be resolved on the night of the match, as it can be very difficult for the Committee to make a mutually acceptable decision when there are conflicting stories.
+The Committee wishes to make clear any dispute should, if at all possible, be resolved on the night of the match, as it can be very difficult for the Committee to make a mutually acceptable decision when there are conflicting stories.
 The two captains may decide to replay the game if all parties are in agreement.
-If this is not possible then the facts should be reported to the League Secretary by 3.00pm on the Saturday following the match, accompanied by a £5.00 dispute fee.
-If the dispute is upheld the £5.00 fee will be returned.
+If this is not possible then the facts should be reported to the League Secretary by 3.00pm on the Saturday following the match.

 10.5.
-Disputes received later than the Saturday following the match or without the £5.00 dispute fee will not be heard.
+Disputes received later than the Saturday following the match will not be heard.

 10.7.
 Any disputes about individual games are not in themselves reason enough for a match to be abandoned.
 Any team refusing to complete a match because of such disputes may forfeit any outstanding games.
 Unless there exists exceptional mitigating circumstances.

 10.8.
-In order for disputes to be dealt with effectively, teams submitting disputes must be represented at the next Committee meeting.
+In order for disputes to be dealt with effectively, teams submitting disputes must be represented at the next Committee meeting unless resolved by other means.

 10.9.
 If the Committee considers the rules have deliberately not been applied to correctly or that a frivolous objection was made, the Committee will deal with those concerned at their discretion.